How do solar panels work?

 How much sunlight does Canada get for solar energy?

 Canada receives excellent sunlight for solar energy.
-Alberta averages over 2,300 hours of sunlight per year, more than many parts of Germany, the world leader in solar adoption.
+Alberta averages over 2,300 hours of sunlight per year, more than many parts of Germany, the world leader in solar adoption, according to Natural Resources Canada solar resource data.
 Southern Ontario, Nova Scotia, and British Columbia also receive strong solar irradiance year-round.

 Solar panels don't need direct sunshine to produce electricity.
 They generate power from daylight, including on cloudy and overcast days, though at reduced output.
 Canada's cooler temperatures actually benefit solar panel efficiency, since panels perform better in cold weather than in extreme heat.
 The long summer days (up to 17 hours of daylight) also mean significantly higher production during peak months.